shreyasshastri/house-price-prediction/README.md

 # House Price Prediction

 ## About this project

-This is my first machine learning project where I tried to predict house prices using different features from a dataset.
+This is my first machine learning project where I built a model to predict house prices based on different features like location, number of rooms, population, etc.

-I learned how to clean data, apply preprocessing, and train a model to make predictions.
-This project helped me understand how ML works in a practical way.
+I worked on understanding how data is prepared, how models are trained, and how predictions are made.
+This project helped me learn the complete basic ML workflow in a practical way.

 ---